Do I Need to Empty Drawers for Movers on Moving Day?

 If there’s a smarter way to do it, we’ll tell you.
 If you’d rather not think about it, we’ll handle it.

-And if packing is your least favorite part of the move?
-We coordinate directly with Vancouver In The Box, so your entire home or office gets professionally packed—drawer by drawer.
+And if packing is your least favourite part of the move?
+We coordinate directly with Vancouver In The Box, so your entire home or office gets professionally packed, drawer by drawer.

 Don’t guess.